QTRCodes/qtrcodes.org/README.md

 - Offline Validation: Supports caching of BIMI records and public keys for offline verification.

 ## Get Involved
-- Implement QTR Support: Integrate QTR code verification into your applications.
-- Contribute to the Specification: Join the discussion and help refine the QTR standard.
+- Contribute to the Specification: [Join the discussion](https://github.com/QTRCode/qtr-code-specification/discussions) and help refine the [QTR standard](https://github.com/QTRCode/qtr-code-specification).
-- Provide Feedback: Share your insights and help improve the security of QR codes globally.
+- Provide Feedback: [Share your insights](https://github.com/QTRCode/qtr-code-specification/discussions) and help improve the security of QR codes globally.
+- Implement QTR Support: Integrate QTR code verification into your applications (_documentation to be created_).
+- This qtrcodes.org website: [Suggest changes on GitHub](https://github.com/QTRCode/qtrcodes.org).
+- Contact us using the hello at qtrcodes.org email